The page has been translated by Gen AI.

 DeleteBulkDashboardsDelete Dashboard

-Logs incur charges based on the amount of data collected, so there is no separate charge for API calls.
+Since logs incur charges based on the amount of data collected, there is no additional charge for API calls.

-※ For detailed pricing information, please refer to the ServiceWatch pricing information on the Samsung Cloud Platform Service Portal.
+※ For detailed pricing information, refer to the ServiceWatch pricing details on the Samsung Cloud Platform Service Portal.

 ServiceWatch Agent

-You can install the ServiceWatch Agent on the user’s resources such as Virtual Server/GPU Server/Bare Metal Server to collect custom metrics and logs.
+You can install the ServiceWatch Agent on user resources such as Virtual Server, GPU Server, Bare Metal Server, etc., to collect custom metrics and logs.

 ServiceWatch Agent Constraints

-ServiceWatch Agent is designed to collect data using OpenAPI by default, so to install and use it on server resources, external communication via the Internet must be possible.
-Please create an Internet Gateway in the VPC where the resources are located and set a NAT IP on the server resources so that they can communicate with the outside.
+The ServiceWatch Agent is designed to collect data using OpenAPI by default, so installing and using it on server resources requires external communication over the Internet.
+Please create an Internet Gateway in the VPC where the resources reside and configure a NAT IP on the server resources to enable communication with the outside.

 ServiceWatch Agent Supported OS Image

-The OS images available for ServiceWatch Agent are as follows.
+The OS images available for the ServiceWatch Agent are as follows.

 Alma Linux 8.102029-05-31